 Not every channel can advance your message to your audience in the right manner.
 You need to maintain the consistency across all channels and do that, you might have to forego channels that don’t suit your needs.

 Disney is a great example of choosing the right channel.
 They use their website and mobile app to offer the most memorable experience.
 They offer a Disney Experience tool that is accessible on their website and app.
 It allows hotel booking, photo storage, attraction locations at the park and more.

-Once you’ve determined the right channel, but still want to use others, there’s no harm in that.
-However, you do need to pick your priority channel(s) and ignore ones that fall under non-priority.
+Once you’ve determined the right channel, if you still want to use others, there’s no harm in that.
+However, you do need to pick your priority channel(s) and ignore ones that don’t produce results.